 - Work hard.
 Be fully present.
 Leave the phone and social media for after work hours.

 Learn how to balance work with school responsibilities

 Students who juggle work in addition to school obligations have to work harder to strike a balance between commitments.
 It’s important to set priorities and put healthy practices into place.
-Employ these practices to maintain a work-school-life balance:
+Your teen can employ these practices to maintain a work-school-life balance:

 - Be clear about your availability.
 When possible, be up front about your work availability prior to beginning your job.
 If additional or unexpected school or personal commitments are going to impact your work availability, have the conversation with your manager or scheduler as soon as possible.